 A 2012 study, conducted by Portland State University and the Bulk is Green Council (BIG), found that the key to saving money on organic food purchases is to buy in bulk.

-Purchasing food from bulk bins eliminates the cost of fancy, glamorous packaging and waste from that packaging.
+Purchasing food from bulk bins eliminates the cost of fancy, glamorous packaging, and waste from that packaging.
 Dried fruits, nuts, seeds, seed and nut butters, honey, grains, beans, granola, and tea are available from bulk bins, or available in larger packages if a bulk bin retailer isn’t available in your area.
-Purchasing rice and dried beans in one and two pound bags is less expensive in the long run than purchasing canned beans and prepared rice side dishes in boxes (there’s also less packaging, less sodium, fewer preservatives and less processing involved).
+Purchasing rice and dried beans in one- and two-pound bags is less expensive in the long run than purchasing canned beans and prepared rice side dishes in boxes (there’s also less packaging, less sodium, fewer preservatives, and less processing involved).

 Should your local grocery store not have a bulk aisle, there may be a membership-only warehouse food buying club in your area.
 These often carry a variety of fresh and pre-packaged food items, with many organic options.
 This option may not be ideal for those of you also looking to cut out excessive packaging, but does allow for you to buy more, for less.
-This means less trips to the grocery store, more food in your fridge and pantry and more money in your pocketbook.
+This means fewer trips to the grocery store, more food in your fridge and pantry and more money in your pocketbook.

 The not-for-profit Center for the Study of Services conducted the Consumers’ Checkbook survey that found that Sam’s Club prices were on average 33% lower, BJ’s prices were on average 29% lower and Costco’s prices on average 30% lower, than the largest supermarket chains.